Are you new to your role as a social media manager, or are you managing a new account? Start here:

 A stale or abandoned social media account that represents a campus unit is detrimental to the University’s reputation—more so than not having that account at all.

 If you need help recovering or reactivating an abandoned ISU-related account on a social media site, please contact SocialNetworks@IllinoisState.edu.
 UMC cannot guarantee that an account can be recovered or reactivated.

-If your unit's social media account(s) has not been updated in the past three months, UMC will contact your unit for more information.
-If an ISU account has not been updated in more than six months, it will be removed from the University's Social Media Directory and UMC will move to deactivate it.
+If your unit’s social media account(s) has not been updated in the past six months, UMC will contact your unit for more information.
+If an ISU account has not been updated in more than eight months, it will be removed from the University’s Social Media Directory.

 When you create a new social media account for your unit, follow these naming conventions:

-And choose wisely.
-Some sites limit the number of times you can change your account's name.
+Choose wisely.
+Some sites like Facebook limit the number of times you can change your account’s name.